 - 4 How To Find The Best Rotary Hammer Drill For Your Job

 - 6 FAQ

 - 7 Safety Tips

 What To Look For When Buying A Rotary Hammer Drill

 Hammer Drills are just like all other power tools, comes in many different varieties and brands.
 Choosing the right one for your project depends on what you need and your price range.
 When purchasing a drill, think about the environment you are going to be doing your project in.
 Are you outside not around electricity?
 Then you would either need a battery pack or a cordless drill versus an at-home project you can rely on a corded one which can run you a couple bucks cheaper.
 Another factor to include is the speed as well as whether you want an SDS versus an SDS Max/Plus.

 The speed of your drill can be adjusted to fit your hole needs.
 If you want a larger hole you would have the speed on slow and if you would like small holes, high speed is the way to go.
 Now SDS (Slotted Drive System) is at the end of bits and they match to the inside of the chuck.
 It secures the bit so that it will not move or slip.
 They can be harder to find and cost a bit more expensive than regular drill bits.
 SDS Max or Plus are similar in every way but that have a huge shank.
 You normally use it for larger applications.
 They are expensive as well but worth the price in the long run.

-These are just some of the basics, not add on, one must keep in mind when purchasing a drill.
+These are just some of the basics, not the add-on, one must keep in mind when purchasing a drill.
+For more in-depth buying guide, check out at the end of this article.
 If you have these things mapped out you can move on to the next part, the shopping.